yash4gandhi/Sequence_Alignment_Problem/README.md

 # Sequence_Alignment_Problem

-Two approaches to solve the sequence alignment problem Project Description
+##Project Description

-Implement the basic Dynamic Programming solution to the Sequence Alignment problem.
-Run the test set provided and show your results.
+###Implement the basic Dynamic Programming solution to the Sequence Alignment problem.
+Run
+the test set provided and show your results.

 A. Algorithm Description:
 Suppose we are given two strings X and Y, where X consists of the sequence of symbols x1, x2 . . . xm and Y consists of the sequence of symbols y1, y2 . . . yn.
 Consider the sets {1,